Manatee Viewing at

 Park rangers offer educational programs on the manatees several times daily.
 Call for specific times.
 Bleachers for these programs are next to the main spring.

-Manatees can be viewed close-up, nose-to-nose through a floating underwater observatory, a 168-ton structure launched by sliding it into the water using bananas, not grease, in order not to damage the fish population.
-The radical concept was adapted from an old Max Sennett movie.
+Manatees can be viewed close-up, and nose-to-nose, through a floating underwater observatory.
+The 168-ton structure was launched by sliding it into the water using bananas, not grease, in order not to damage the fish population.
+This radical idea was adapted from an old Max Sennett slapstick movie.

 In addition to the manatee viewing available 365 days a year, visitors have miles of nature trails to walk and can also cruise the Pepper Creek by tour boat.